Lactococcus garvieae: Virulence

-Several virulence experiments have been performed in order to determine the possible correlation between pathogenicity of L. garvieae in rainbow trout and the two antigenic profiles (KG- and KG+).
-The results revealed that capsulated strains (KG-) were more virulent than non-capsulated (KG+), showing LD50 values as low as 102 bacteria per fish.
-The KG− type strain was more virulent than the KG+ because when the surface morphologies of the KG− and KG+ phenotypes were differentiated by scanning electron microscopy, KG− cells were found to be more hydrophilic than KG+ cells.
+Several virulence experiments have been performed to determine the possible correlation between pathogenicity of L. garvieae in rainbow trout and the two antigenic profiles (KG- and KG+).
+The results revealed that capsulated strains (KG-) were more virulent than noncapsulated (KG+), showing LD50 values as low as 102 bacteria per fish.
+The KG− type strain was more virulent than the KG+; when the surface morphologies of the KG− and KG+ phenotypes were differentiated by scanning electron microscopy, KG− cells were found to be more hydrophilic than KG+ cells.
 The immune response of Japanese yellowtail following injection of the two phenotypes varied with higher adhering titers in the KG+ phenotype compared to the KG-.

-Successively, 24 isolates of L. garvieae from different fish species and geographic origin were studied by slide cohesion tests.
-These tests were conducted using rabbit antisera against representative strains with diverse origins and by Dot blot assays.
+Successively, 24 isolates of L. garvieae from different fish species and geographic origin were studied by slide cohesion tests conducted using rabbit antisera against representative strains with diverse origins and by Dot blot assays.
 These results endorsed the establishment of two different groups of isolates, but a correlation between serological group and geographic origin or host source could not be determined.

-Barnes and Ellis serologically compared 17 geographically distinct strains of L. garvieae isolated from diseased rainbow trout, finding that sera raised against capsule deficient isolates did not agglutinate capsulated isolates, whereas all antisera against capsulated strains cross reacted with non-capsulated isolates.
-The results determine that L. garvieae can be differentiated serologically into three different serotypes: a European capsulated serotype, a Japanese capsulated serotype and a non-capsulated serotype from both the European and Japanese regions.
+Barnes and Ellis serologically compared 17 geographically distinct strains of L. garvieae isolated from diseased rainbow trout, finding that sera raised against capsule-deficient isolates did not agglutinate capsulated isolates, whereas all antisera against capsulated strains cross-reacted with noncapsulated isolates.
+The results determine that L. garvieae can be differentiated serologically into three different serotypes - a European capsulated serotype, a Japanese capsulated serotype, and a noncapsulated serotype from both the European and Japanese regions.

-The comparative analysis of genomes of a virulent strain Lg2 (KG-) and a non-virulent strain ATCC 49156 (KG+) of L. garvieae revealed that the two strains shared a high degree of sequence identity, but Lg2 had a 16.5-kb capsule gene cluster that is absent in ATCC 49156.
+The comparative analysis of genomes of a virulent strain Lg2 (KG-) and a nonvirulent strain ATCC 49156 (KG+) of L. garvieae revealed that the two strains shared a high degree of sequence identity, but Lg2 had a 16.5 kb capsule gene cluster that is absent in ATCC 49156.
 The capsule gene cluster of Lg2 may be a genomic island from several features such as the presence of insertion sequences flanked on both ends, different GC content from the chromosomal average, integration into the locus syntenic to other lactococcal genome sequences, and distribution in human gut microbiomes.